 Dream of:21 December 1983 (2) "Thinking Of God"

-After deciding not to see each other anymore, Louise and I had separated.
+After deciding not to see each other anymore, my girlfriend Louise and I had separated.
 Somewhat depressed and disheartened, I had gone alone to the Red Lobster restaurant in Waco to have a meal.
 As I sat at my table and ate, I wondered what I would do tonight, since I wasn't going to be with Louise anymore.

 As I wrote something on a napkin lying on the table, I contemplated visiting a night club and drinking some beer, but I didn't want to go to a night club and I didn't want to drink any beer.
 Thinking of drinking beer made me think about God, and thinking about God made me realize drinking beer wouldn't be the right thing for me to do.